maxwolf621/AZ/az-104/Test/EntraId.md

 You created a new Azure AD group for Network Administrators in your organization Azure Subscription.

-You need to make sure that the users in the group can enable Traffic Analytics and visualize traffic distribution.
+You need to make sure that the users in the group can ENABLE Traffic Analytics and visualize traffic distribution.

 ![alt text](image-256.png)